jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab14.md

 ## initialization_and_reset

-Although not a requirement, AMD recommends specifying arrays that are to be implemented as memories with the ```static``` qualifier.
-This not only ensures that Vitis HLS implements the array with a memory in the RTL; it also allows the default initialization behavior of the static types to be used.
+Although not a requirement, AMD recommends specifying arrays to be implemented as memories with the ```static``` qualifier.
+This ensures that Vitis HLS implements the array with memory in the RTL and allows the default initialization behavior of the static types to be used.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Initializing-and-Resetting-Arrays)

 In addition, if the variable has the ```static``` qualifier, Vitis HLS initializes the variable in the RTL design and in the FPGA bitstream.
 This removes the need for multiple clock cycles to initialize the memory and ensures that initializing large memories is not an operational overhead.
 The RTL configuration command ```syn.rtl.reset``` can specify if static variables return to their initial state after a reset is applied.
 This is not the default.
 When ```syn.rtl.reset=state``` or ```all``` are used, it forces all arrays implemented as block RAM to be returned to their initialized state after reset.
 This can result in two very undesirable conditions in the RTL design: